csalhab/algorithms-javascript/README.md

           19;

           ("Buzz");

 - You can check to see if your function works properly by opening [fizz-buzz/test.html](fizz-buzz/test.html) in your web browser.

+  - Functions that pass the tests will be denoted with a green check mark.

+  - Functions that fail the tests will be denoted with a red X and an error message.

+---

+## Max Num

+Return the largest number present in the given `arr` array.

+      - See the following array for an example:

+        var arr = [3, 1, 17, 5, 6];

+      - Given the preceding array, the following number should be returned:

+        17;

+- You can check to see if your function works properly by opening [fizz-buzz/test.html](fizz-buzz/test.html) in your web browser.